severndelta/website/content/contact.md

 * Severn Delta Ltd Switchboard: 01278 428200
 * Email: sales@severndelta.co.uk

-**_Note: Please send any emails in plain text (not HTML) with CV attachments in PDF format.
-Emails in any other format, with editable documents (especially in docx format) will be rejected by our email system._**
+**_Note: Please send any emails in plain text with attachments in PDF format.
+Emails in any other format, for example HTML, with editable documents attached (especially in docx format) will be rejected by our email system._**